 “The program will be delivered in a highly interactive learning environment where ‘learn by doing’ is stressed,” added Leonard.
 “This will be done through interactive training sessions, individual and team-based activities/exercises, local expert speakers in manufacturing and in-class access to technology.”

-The 14-week course will be delivered at the Penn State New Kensington campus via weekly three-hour courses starting Jan.
-5. The in-person components will be augmented with online, interactive assignments, powered by ToolingU.
+The 14-week course will be delivered at the Penn State New Kensington campus via weekly three-hour courses starting in March.
+The in-person components will be augmented with online, interactive assignments, powered by ToolingU.
 Those who successfully complete all the classes will earn a Manufacturing and Digital Fundamentals program certificate from the University and 4.5 continuing education units (CEUs).

 Tuition assistance may be available for eligible individuals through the PA CareerLink-Alle-Kiski.
 Those interested in learning more about funding available should contact 724-334-8600.